jordanlandry/wordle-bot/README.md

 1. Clone the repository using `git clone https://github.com/jordanlandry/wordle-bot.git`.

-2. Run the bot with `python main.py`
+2. Run the bot with `python main.py` alternatively, open main.py *Note you may have to open it twice

 #### Without Git

-1. Download `Source code.zip` from the [releases section](https://www.github.com/wordle-bot/releases/tag/v1.0.0)
+1. Download `Source code.zip` from the [releases section](https://github.com/jordanlandry/wordle-bot/releases/tag/v1.0.0)
 2. Extract the contents of `Source code.zip`
-3. Run the bot with `python main.py`
+3. Run the bot with `python main.py` alternatively, open main.py *Note you may have to open it twice

 ## Troubleshooting